awsdocs/aws-step-functions-developer-guide/doc_source/connect-to-resource.md

  },
 ```

-In both cases appending `.$` to the parameter name tells Step Functions to expect a path\.
+In both cases, appending `.$` to the parameter name tells Step Functions to expect a path\.
 In the first case, `"$"` is a path that includes the entire input\.
 In the second case, `$$.` specifies that the path will access the context object, and `$$.Task.Token` sets the parameter to the value of the task token in the context object of a running execution\.

 In the Amazon SQS example, `.waitForTaskToken` in the `"Resource"` field tells Step Functions to wait for the task token to be returned\.
 The `"TaskToken.$": "$$.Task.Token"` parameter passes that token as a part of the Amazon SQS message\.